keploy/community-blog/clr7hnjgc000609jqc4k2dh06.md

 ### **Can unit tests check for exceptions in Java?**

 In Java, unit tests are capable of checking for exceptions.
 Using testing frameworks like JUnit, you can write assertions that verify whether a method throws the expected exception under specific conditions.

+### **What are common mistakes to avoid in Java unit testing?**

+Common mistakes include writing overly complex tests, not isolating dependencies, ignoring edge cases, and failing to update tests when the codebase changes.
+Avoiding these ensures reliable and maintainable test suites.

+### **How do mocking frameworks help in Java unit testing?**

+Mocking frameworks like Mockito or EasyMock help simulate dependencies in unit tests, allowing you to isolate the behavior of the class under test and verify interactions without relying on actual implementations.